 Chesley was brought up in a religious tradition that did not teach the Bible faithfully.
 Shortly after marrying Linda he began hearing about his desperate state as a sinner and need for the Savior from two different men.
 In the same week he received Bibles from both of them.
 Through reading the Gospel of Matthew God brought him to the point of recognizing his sin, and his need of repentance and to trust exclusively in what Jesus Christ did in paying the penalty of death for his sins on the cross.
-Presently he is the elder overseeing the men’s and women’s ministries, the small group ministry and security ministry.
+Presently he is the elder overseeing the men’s and women’s ministries, and the security ministry.
 The passion of his life is to teach the word of God which he does in Equip, a small group, and in other formal and informal venues.
 Chesley has been a printer by trade for 38 years.
 He and his wife Linda have 2 daughters and three grandchildren.

 Pat was raised in Vicksburg, Mississippi with his five older sisters and two loving parents.
 He graduated from the US Air Force Academy with an engineering degree and later completed his Master’s at the University of Northern Colorado.
 Pat was privileged to serve as an Air Force officer, and during one assignment, was able to return to the Academy as a football coach.
 Despite attaining many of his goals and dreams through hard work and religious devotion Pat remained unfulfilled.
 As a potential source of hope he opened the Bible at age twenty-six, and was changed forever while reading “the sacred writings which are able to give you the wisdom that leads to salvation through faith which is in Christ Jesus” (2 Timothy 3:15).
 Currently he is a sales director in the healthcare industry.
 As an elder at New Community Church Pat oversees the Children’s Ministry.
 He and his wife, Aimee, have four elementary and middle school aged children.